 Thus an extensive knowledge about how to configure a proper welding joint can tremendously help the engineering process so that it can minimize any potential failure of the weld joint.
 This article will try to break down all things that we know about the welding joint.

 Before we talk about different welding joints we should understand the anatomy of a single joint.
 Figure 2 above should tell you the parts of a single joint (groove welded and fillet welded) that you need to know.
 While there are other variations of joint, the element that made a joint doesn’t vary that much.
 Several things that you should note for yourself when you’re welding or inspect a joint are its angle, its groove shape, its root, and its weld size.

 The measurement of weld size is also different on either butt weld or fillet weld.
 It’s a little bit simpler on butt weld because the geometry is not that complicated, the measurement can be done parallel to the thickness plane of the base metal.
 While on fillet weld, it’s a little bit complicated.
-To simplify things, the measured element is like those of a triangle.
-The measurement is not just throat but also leg, which is non-existent in butt weld.
+To simplify things, the measuring element is like those of a triangle.
+The measurement is not just the throat but also a leg, which is non-existent in the butt weld.

 This type of joint is the most commonly used welding joint.
 It’s relatively easy to prepare and there are many variations that can be applied to manipulate the desired result.
 Those variations include the shape of the groove, the width of the gap, layer variation, and any other process.
 Basically, both metal in this joint is configured to align on the same plane and the side of each base metal will be joined by welding.